zankard/bitbucket-server-mcp-server/README.md

 - Authentication (one of the following is required):
   - `BITBUCKET_TOKEN`: Personal access token
   - `BITBUCKET_USERNAME` and `BITBUCKET_PASSWORD`: Basic authentication credentials
+- `BITBUCKET_DEFAULT_PROJECT`: Default project key to use when not specified in tool calls

 ## Logging